Institution: Social science perspectives

 Secondly, how do institutions affect behaviour?
 In this perspective, the focus is on behaviour arising from a given set of institutional rules.
 In these models, institutions determine the rules (i.e. strategy sets and utility functions) of games, rather than arise as equilibria out of games.
 Douglass North argues, the very emergence of an institution reflects behavioral adaptations through his application of increasing returns.
 Over time institutions develop rules that incentivize certain behaviors over others because they present less risk or induce lower cost, and establish path dependent outcomes.
 For example, the Cournot duopoly model is based on an institution involving an auctioneer who sells all goods at the market-clearing price.
 While it is always possible to analyze behaviour with the institutions-as-equilibria approach instead, it is much more complicated.

-In political science, the effect of institutions on behavior has also been considered from a meme perspective, like game theory borrowed from biology.
+Political scientists have also considered the effect of institutions on behavior from a meme perspective, like game theory borrowed from biology.
 A "memetic institutionalism" has been proposed, suggesting that institutions provide selection environments for political action, whereby differentiated retention arises and thereby a Darwinian evolution of institutions over time.

 Public choice theory, another branch of economics with a close relationship to political science, considers how government policy choices are made, and seeks to determine what the policy outputs are likely to be, given a particular political decision-making process and context.
 Credibility thesis purports that institutions emerge from intentional institution-building but never in the originally intended form.
 Instead, institutional development is endogenous and spontaneously ordered and institutional persistence can be explained by their credibility, which is provided by the function that particular institutions serve.

 Political scientists have traditionally studied the causes and consequences of formal institutional design.
 For instance, Douglass North investigated the impact of institutions on economic development in various countries, concluding that institutions in prosperous countries like the United States induced a net increase in productivity, whereas institutions in Third World countries caused a net decrease.
 Scholars of this period assumed that "parchment institutions" that were codified as law would largely guide the behavior of individuals as intended.